Wal Pawb Commission 2020

 Thinking of each 120 degree turn of the tri-vision boards as a flick of page, the designs take inspiration from historic catalogues which showcase the artistic designs of local terracotta companies.

 The commission is accompanied by a publication designed by the artist, bringing together a selection of works and processes relating to Lydia’s billboard artwork.
-This publication is to be launched in January 2021.

 The publication takes inspiration from the local terracotta industry, from the Art and Treasures Industrial Exhibition of North Wales, held in Wrexham in 1876, and from trades within the Wrexham’s historic markets.